rlindner81/tracker/backend/README.md

 ## TODO

-* Tracks get field public and frequency, which are PATCH changeable
 * Update example with newest codelists
-* Key fields should allow underscore `joi.string().token()`
 * Persist reports per user per track
 * Public tracks search API for name field
-* Problem: SELECT hides the actual type of the input
 * Maybe switch to expressions?